dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Conversion methods are "snapshots".
 The resulting object has its own copy of the original object's state.
-There are other conversion-like methods that return *views*&mdash;they provide a new object, but that object refers back to the original.
+There are other conversion-like methods that return *views*—they provide a new object, but that object refers back to the original.
 Later changes to the original object are reflected in the view.

 The core library convention for you to follow is `as___()`.